GM-Consult-Pty-Ltd/text_indexing/README.md

 * a `dictionary` that holds the `vocabulary` of `terms` and the frequency of occurrence for each `term` in the `corpus`; and
 * a `postings` map that holds a list of references to the `documents` for each `term` (the `postings list`).

-In this implementation, our `postings list` is a hashmap of the document id (`docId`) to maps that point to positions of the term in the document's fields.
-This allows query algorithms to score and rank search results based on the position(s) of a term in document fields.
+In this implementation, our `postings list` is a hashmap of the document id (`docId`) to maps that point to positions of the term in the document's fields (zones).
+This allows query algorithms to score and rank search results based on the position(s) of a term in document fields, applying different weights to the zones.

 ![Index artifacts](https://github.com/GM-Consult-Pty-Ltd/text_indexing/raw/main/assets/images/index_artifacts.png?raw=true?raw=true "Components of inverted positional index")